Zayn Malik Does This To His Hair After Getting His New Baffling Haircut

 “What’s up with Zayn’s hair tho?” one asked.
 “It’s ugly as hell.
 God thing that he’s handsome [sic].”

-Another wrote, “Zan’s hair look like a mess” and “Zayn’s hair makes him look like he’s 100% in a boy band which is funny because I don’t think he is.”
+Another wrote: “Zan’s hair look like a mess” and “Zayn’s hair makes him look like he’s 100% in a boy band which is funny because I don’t think he is.”

 And then there were others who were in completely shock over his hairstyle.
 There were also fans who were amused by how much of a big deal Zayn’s haircut is.